jasonrollins/shareplum/docs/tutorial.rst

 Access REST API
 ================
 You can access aditional features by utilizing the SharePoint REST API in SharePlum.
-To access this API you must specify a SharePoint version higher than 2013 when create your Site object.
+To access this API you must specify a SharePoint version higher than 2013 when creating your Site object.

 ::